 Visit the official Python downloads page and find the most recent release of Python 2.7 that corresponds to your OS (operating system).

-Make sure to download Python 2.x and not Python 3.x.
+Make sure to download Python 2.7 and not Python 3.x.
 Although Python 3 has a higher version number, it isn’t completely compatible with Python 2, the version you learned in the Codecademy course.
-Both versions are widely used and actively updated.

 After your download has completed, launch the installer.
 This may require that you unzip the file first depending on the version of the installer you downloaded.
 Follow the instructions provided by the installer to complete your Python installation.